JEAN'S BIBLE STUDY COM

 Jn 8-12

 (91m) Thy kingdom come >> The narrow way >> Trail of good works >> The trail that Jesus walked – Jesus was talking about the truth when He said, “I am the light of the world.”
 The truth enlightens our minds and makes us understand the thoughts of God.
 None of this would mean anything if we didn’t walk on God’s ordained trail that He illumined for us by the Spirit.
-If we knew the truth but didn’t walk in it, before long our reality of God would warp and fray and eventually fizzle into the background of our lives, like those who are under the influence of the devil, and the truth would slip away.
+If we knew the truth but didn’t walk in it, before long our reality of God would warp and fray and eventually fizzle into the background of our lives, and the truth would slip away.
 The only place we can understand and maintain the truth is on the trail that Jesus dubbed the narrow way.
 We should adopt His trail that He has designated for us and not seek to blaze our own trail.
 If we think we will blaze a trail and find the truth in a world of darkness, the devil himself will see to it that we find his truth, which is the false light of deception.
 If the only place that is lit for us is our trail that Jesus plotted for us and the rest of the world is in darkness, then let’s find that trial and stay on it, for it leads to eternal life.

 (108k) Thy kingdom come >> Faith >> Revelation of Jesus Christ >> Revelation of the glory of God – When Jesus said He was the light of the world, He meant He was like the sun that lights the whole earth, only He said “the world” which is different from the earth.
-The earth is the physical round ball of rock and water revolving around the sun that God gave to man, whereas the world consists of all the attitudes, values and beliefs that make up our understanding of reality that is under control of Satan.
+The earth is the physical round ball of rock and water revolving around the sun, whereas the world consists of attitudes, values and belief systems that make up our understanding of reality that is often under control of Satan.
 Man owns the earth, but the devil owns the world.
+Satan didn't need to take the earth from man; he only needed to take the covenant that God made with man regarding the earth.
 One of Jesus’ many contributions to man is His attitudes, values and beliefs that assemble to create a reality that is acceptable to God, known as the “Truth”, which is probably the most misused word in the English language.
-There is my truth and your truth and Joe’s truth and Sally’s truth; everybody has their own truth, and so God has His truth, only His truth is the only one that counts.
+There is my truth and your truth and Joe’s truth and Sally’s truth; everybody has a sense of reality he calls truth, and so God has His truth, only His is the only Truth that counts.
 None of our ideas about reality are true if they contradict God’s Truth.
-So we see that light and truth are essentially the same thing.
+So we see that light and truth are the same.

 (112a) Light (Key verse)

 (112f) Thy kingdom come >> Faith >> Light >> Obeying the truth in broad daylight >> Church’s deeds in the light Jesus on a number of occasions said, “follow me” and if we do, we have a trail that sparkles.
-The beauty of the analogy of light representing the truth is that it also represents our good works.
-Along this narrow way is a host of good works that God has prepared for us, and in doing them will materialize our enlightenment that others may see the light that is in us.
+The beauty of the analogy of light representing truth is that it also represents our good works.
+Along this narrow way is a host of good works that God has prepared for us, and in doing them will materialize our enlightenment that others may see the light in us.
 This narrow way that leads to the knowledge of God refers to the works of light.
 Not everything we do is of the light, only the that which God has destined for us.
 The things we do that are of the light and the things we do that are not of the light are obvious: one produces fruit for life while the other produces dead works.
 Jesus said that those who walk in Him would have the light of life.
 The New Testament relates “life” to the Holy Spirit.
 So, “the light of life” refers to Jesus’ followers walking in the Spirit.
-The light of life balances the believer to keep him from walking in truth without the Spirit, which is dead religion, and from walking in the Spirit without the truth, which is the recipe for establishing cults.
+The light of life balances the believer to keep him from walking in truth without the Spirit, which is dead religion, and from walking in the Spirit without the truth, which establishes cults.

 (184e) Works of the devil >> The origin of lawlessness >> Darkness >> God controls darkness >> Darkness is the absence of light